Regulations & Format

 Zero, one or three points?

 In case two or more teams have the same number of points, the following criteria will apply in the order stated:

 a) Higher number of points from direct encounter

 b) Better goal difference from group games

 c) Higher number of scored goals from group games

 d) If criteria A to C still do not lead to inequality, the better goal difference from direct encounters of involved teams is decisive

 e) If criteria A to D still do not lead to inequality, the higher number of scored goals from direct encounters of involved teams is decisive

 g) By drawing lots

-If a game is tied after 60 minutes, overtime of five minutes will be played immediately after a break of three minutes.
+If a game is tied after 60 minutes, overtime of five minutes will be played immediately after a break of 90 seconds.
 Both teams are to defend the same goal as they defended during the third period.
 Assuming no ongoing penalties after 60 minutes, both teams go new into overtime with four players including the goalkeeper.
 The game ends after five minutes or as soon as a goal is scored (sudden death).
 The first team to score wins the game.
 If no goal is scored during overtime, there will be game winning shots.
 Should a team refuse to play overtime, the game will be declared lost by that team.